Characters: It's Always Sunny in Philadelphia

 - Good Is Not Soft: He tries to teach Dennis and Dee a lesson by pushing them to their limits.

 - Nice Guy: He does volunteer work and is very nice and courteous to Dee and Dennis before realizing they're bad people.

 Played By: Mary Lynn Rajskub

 - Abhorrent Admirer: To just about everyone.
 Both platonically and sexually.

-- Woman Child: Downplayed.
-She acts a desperate teenager who just wants to fit in.
+- Woman Child: Downplayed, but there.
+She acts like a desperate teenager who just wants to fit in.
 She's in her thirties.

-- Nazi Grandpa: His nazi-war-vetern status and prejudices cause Dee and Dennis to be unsure about whether or not to pull the plug on him.
-This is because on 1 hand, they'd be killing a family member, but on the other hand, he's a nazi.
+- Nazi Grandpa: His nazi-war-veteran status and prejudices cause Dee and Dennis to be unsure about whether or not to pull the plug on him.
+This is because on one hand, they'd be killing a family member, but on the other hand, he's a nazi.

 - Those Wacky Nazis: Fought in WWII on the side of the Germans and still believes in Aryan superiority.